 Apparently, back in 1974 when the ASTM E74 standard was written, it was much more efficient to start with compression as the first direction for testing, then switch to tension, and then back to compression.
 The standard was written to start in compression first because the setup in tension was more difficult and more time-consuming.
 It was much more efficient to make two compression setups as opposed to requiring two tension setups.
 It is quite probable that some users may only use the load cell for tension in certain applications, or they may start their calibration routine in one mode and switch to another mode.

-The null hypothesis is that there is not a difference between the output of a load cell in compression when transitioning from compression to tension and then back to compression.
+Load Cell Transitioning null hypothesis is that there is not a difference between the output of a load cell in compression when transitioning from compression to tension and then back to compression.

 The null hypothesis (H 0) is a hypothesis that the researcher tries to disprove, reject, or nullify.
 The 'null' often refers to the common view of something, while the alternative hypothesis is what the researcher really thinks is the cause of a phenomenon.
-In examining these results, it is very important to note that the load cells that were tested are of a newer variety, and there may be a difference with different types of load cells.
+In examining these results, it is very important to note that the load cells that were tested are of a newer variety, and there may be a difference between different types of load cells.
 The two types of load cells tested were S-beam and shear web type.
 It is also important to note that field testing requirements are entirely different from primary and secondary laboratory requirements.
 Even though there may not be a concern for applying the new proposed test regimen to "field" measurements, we would continue to advocate transitioning between modes for instruments used as secondary standards.
 Without this transition, there is just too much additional risk, and the additional random sampling should better represent the true performance of the device.

 Morehouse Shear Web Type Cell

-A graph of the tension output in Figure 2 shows very good agreement between the output during the first series of tests (blue bar) and the output after switching from compression mode back to tension (red bar).
+A graph of the tension output above shows very good agreement between the output during the first series of tests (blue bar) and the output after switching from compression mode back to tension (red bar).
 The standard deviation of the difference was less than 0.00002 mV/V, or two counts out of 399,271 total counts.
 This equates to a difference of about 5 parts per million (0.0005 %).

 S-Beam type load cell

-The same type of tests was run on a 10,000 lbf S-beam cell (these tests were run by 2 different laboratories and calibration was performed at 10,000 lbf and 12,000 lbf to see if taking the load cell beyond capacity made a difference).
+The Load Cell Transitioning tests was run on a 10,000 lbf S-beam cell (these tests were run by 2 different laboratories and calibration was performed at 10,000 lbf and 12,000 lbf to see if taking the load cell beyond capacity made a difference).
 The results are fairly consistent with those of the shear web type cell.
 The S-beam test had more variation in rotation, probably due to the fact that S-beam cells are very susceptible to misalignment errors.
-We have run a misalignment test on misalignment of a shear web versus an S-beam.
+We have run a misalignment test on the misalignment of a shear web versus an S-beam.
 Figure 4 shows the S-beam misalignment error below.
 The Morehouse shear web cell repeated within 0.0022 % when misaligned the same 1/16 of an inch.
 The S-beam only repeated with 0.752 %.

-Conclusion: Both of these load cells show that there is not a difference between transitioning from tension to compression and then back to tension, proving the null hypothesis to be correct.
+Both of these load cells show that there is not a difference between transitioning from tension to compression and then back to tension, proving the null hypothesis to be correct.
 The major caveat to this method is that the load cells must be exercised at least 3-4 times prior to making any measurements.
 Failure to exercise the cells when a mode transition is made will result in significant error.